 Before I act on any emotion, I will consult my heart.My heart is a reliable guide when I trust it.
 It monitors the emotions of others around me.
 This helps me experience empathy, compassion and love.
 The heart is the seat of emotional intelligence.
 Emotional intelligence allows me to get in touch with my deepest self.
 It nurtures all relationships by reminding me to see myself in the other.

 Lightness of being in my body will be my indicator of happiness.If I feel heavy or dull in my body, I will pay attention because these feelings are signs of inertia and the dreariness of habit over the potential that every moment has for freshness and new life.
-The best way to replenish my body is to give it what it needs most, whether it’s getting magnesium sleep supportrest, life-giving nourishment, the joy of movement or communion with nature.

 4) Understand Your Unique Stress Response